9.2.2 Designing Low Alloy Steels

 We want to make relatively cheap steel that can be conventionally welded (liquid welding) but is quite "strong", i.e. hard and ductile.
 That means it must be low in carbon since we do not want martensite formation, which is bad for welding.
 For the same reason we do not want a lot of pearlite.
 If we think in terms of carbon steel the only choice left is relatively soft low-carbon steel.

-example, steel for pipelines where welding is a must), construction, and
+for example, steel for pipelines where welding is a must), construction, and transportation (meaning cars).

 HSLA steels are also known as "micro-alloyed steels".
 This needs some explaining.
 When a steel person talks about "alloying", she is referring to elements different from carbon and the commonly accepted amounts of manganese, silicon, etc. Bearing this in mind, we now can distinguish three alloy groups:

 for producing cementite or martensite but for making metal

 Then we have silicon (Si), manganese (Mn) titanium (Ti) and copper (Cu, not shown in the figure) and some other elements as pretty good solution hardeners.
 Copper, however, has drawbacks (including its prize), and silicon causes problems here too.
 This leaves, in a first cursory evaluation, manganese (Mn), titanium (Ti), and to some extent nickel (N) and vanadium (V) as eligible alloying elements for solid solution hardening.